-- Learning more about the patient advocacy and quality improvement activities
+Learning more about patient advocacy and quality improvement activities

-(Must be nominated by their social worker or another facility representative and complete a certified peer mentor training course)
+(To serve at this level, you must be nominated by your social worker or another facility representative and complete a certified peer mentor training course.)

-- Developing and Expanding their advocacy skills and become more involved with their Dialysis Facility and ESRD Network
+Developing and expanding advocacy skills and become more involved with their dialysis facility and ESRD Network

-- Speaking with their ESRD peers and sharing advice and experiences
+Speaking with their ESRD peers and sharing advice and experience

-- More education and training surrounding ESRD and other kidney diseases
+Expanding education and training regarding ESRD and other kidney diseases

-- Provide feedback on the effectiveness of the Network’s patient related activities and assist in developing resources and tools that will support reaching quality improvement goals
+Provide feedback on the effectiveness of the Network’s patient-related activities and assisting in developing resources and tools that will support reaching quality improvement goals

-- Review and make recommendations regarding patient related health care messages, materials and activities planned by the Network.
+Reviewing and making recommendations regarding patient-related health care messages, materials, and activities planned by the Network.

-Once involved in the PAC a patient may be interested in serving as a Subject Matter Experts (SME).
-SMEs are individuals who are able to devote more time each month to be involved in planning quality improvement activities with the Network and other Federal agencies including participating on national conference calls.
+Once involved in PAC, a patient may also be considered to serve as a Subject Matter Expert (SME).
+SMEs are individuals who are able to devote more time each month to be involved in planning quality improvement activities with the Network and other federal agencies including participating on national conference calls.